Terms & Conditions

 3. Registration and Passwords

-- 3.3 MAP may suspend the Client’s or a User’s access to the Service if it reasonably believes the access to be unauthorised.
+3.3 MAP may suspend the Client’s or a User’s access to the Service or any of its part if it reasonably believes the access to be unauthorised.
 MAP shall inform in writing the Client that it is doing so.

 4. Access and Use of the Service

-- 4.1 MAP may update the Service and the Content from time to time.
+4.1 Subject to Clause 2.2, MAP may update the Service and the Content from time to time.
 MAP may make reasonable changes to the features available to the Client from time to time.

-- 5.2 MAP does not warrant that the Service will meet the Client’s (or Users’) present or future specific individual needs or requirements or that the Service will be complete, error-free, wholly accurate or up-to-date or that it will be delivered without interruption, fault or error.
+5.2 MAP does not warrant that the Service will meet the Client’s (or Users’) present or future specific individual needs or requirements or that the Service will be complete, error-free, wholly accurate or up-to-date or that it will be delivered without interruption, fault or error.
 The Client also acknowledges that MAP is reliant on any provider of any Third Party Input and also that there may be a time delay between new Third Party Input arising and the Content being updated.
 The Service is intended to act as a useful guide.
-If the Client has any critical needs or requires bespoke advice, MAP recommends that the Client obtains specific and bespoke advice (whether as a separate consultancy service from MAP under another agreement or through another route).
+If the Client has any critical needs or requires bespoke advice, MAP recommends that the Client obtains specific and bespoke advice, which can be provided by MAP under a separate consultancy service.

-- 5.4 Although MAP uses firewall, virus and content filtering software, MAP cannot guarantee 100% security and shall not have any Liability for damage to, unauthorised access to, or viruses or other code that may affect, the Content or any computer equipment, software, data or other property as a result of the Client’s or Users’ access.
+5.4 Although MAP uses firewall, virus and content filtering software, MAP cannot guarantee 100% security and shall not have any Liability for damage to, unauthorised access to, or viruses or other code that may affect, the Website or any computer equipment, software, data or other property as a result of the Client’s or Users’ access to the Website, Content, and Report if applicable.
 MAP shall also not have any Liability for the actions of third parties in breaching any security measures.

-- 5.5 Other than the warranties given in this Clause 5, to the fullest extent permitted by law, any warranty, guarantee, representation, condition or other term (whether express or implied by statute, common law or otherwise) is hereby excluded.
+5.5 Other than the warranties given in this Clause 5, to the fullest extent permitted by law, any warranty, guarantee, representation, condition or other term (whether express or implied by statute, common law or otherwise) is hereby excluded by MAP.

 6. Fees and Payment

-- 6.3 MAP may update the Fees from time to time by providing at least three months’ prior written warning to the Client.
+6.4 MAP may update the Fee from time to time by providing at least three months’ prior written warning to the Client.
 Such update shall take effect on the first day of a Membership Period.

-- 6.4 All sums due to MAP are exclusive of VAT and other duties or taxes (if applicable) which the Client shall pay to MAP in addition at the same time as payment of the Fees.
+6.5 All sums due to MAP are exclusive of VAT and other duties or taxes (if applicable) which the Client shall pay to MAP in addition at the same time as payment of the Fee.

-- 6.9 No payment shall be considered to be paid until it is received in cleared funds.
-The Client shall not have a right to access or use the Service until it has paid the Fees and taxes applicable in full.
+6.8 No payment shall be considered to be paid until it is received in cleared funds.
+The Client shall not have a right to access or use the Service until it has paid the Fee and any applicable taxes in full.

 7. Limitation of liability